Memorable | One of the Best

-A throwback to another era, Carlson’s is a genuine drive-in restaurant.
+A throwback to another era, Carlson’s Drive-In is a genuine drive-in restaurant.
 I had only been to such a place as a child, so I had to ask about the routine, not wanting to violate any drive-in rules.
 The very friendly young lady patiently explained some of the menu choices and then took our order.
 When she returned I was advised the window had to be about four inches from fully down, so she had a place to hang our tray of treats.
 Since hot dogs appeared to be a specialty, we all opted for some variety of hot dog.

 The dogs themselves are Eckrich, all-beef hot dogs, which are quite flavorful without being overly spiced.
 I had a chili cheese dog which was quite good.
 The chili was more of a meat sauce than a spicy chili, and the cheese was Cheez Whiz, but the combination was very good.
 The Chicago-style dog had all the basic ingredients of the genuine article except for the poppy seed bun.
 While some don’t like the whole salad-on-a-hot-dog thing, the variety of tastes in each bite makes these a favorite of mine, and this was a worthy version of this classic.